 Back to top

 A morsel of food at a certain time, (thought to be the darkest point of night relative to location) causes the metamorphosis of Mogwai to Gremlin.
-From midnight to dawn a Mogwai can eat to begin the process of metamorphosis.
+From midnight to shortly before dawn a Mogwai can eat to begin the process of metamorphosis.

 Once the Mogwai’s internal clock says that it is time to eat and begin the metamorphosis, the Mogwai may become hungry.
 After getting mixed with juice in the first stomach, the food goes not to the second stomach but to an organ where it is converted into a form of energy to help with the metamorphosis.
 This process triggers a hormone that starts the metamorphosis.
 After the food reaches this organ, the hormone knocks the Mogwai out, and it curls into a ball, unconscious.